403kam/454/README.md

 # 5. Pick a device at most 2 years old and a software at most 2 years old
 # 6. Run program and wait for it to load (Will take a few minutes)
 # 7. Try the application out

+# Outline of application:
+# A login/register page starts after splashscreen
+# Pick to play game or see leaderboard
+# Pick game mode to play.
+Which will let user play and get a higher score